-In recognition, we continue our 'Women in Business' blog series to highlight the achievements and careers of inspirational business women.
+In recognition, we continue our 'Women in Business' blog series to highlight the achievements and careers of inspirational business women (if you didn't read our last Women in Business interview, we spoke with Nicky Goldsbrough).
 This month, we are joined by Sarah Henwood.

 Sarah is the CEO of Thomson Snell & Passmore.
 Managing a successful business that is 450 years old next year takes a lot of work but Sarah does it all with an open approach and value she puts in her winning team (amongst many other things!).